Home Health Marketing with Online Resources

 - A monthly e-newsletter is a fantastic way to put your brand in front of prospective customers on a regular basis.
 You can grow your list using many of the ideas noted above.
 And with an e-marketing account at Constant Contact, you can also take advantage of the “viral” nature of the Internet by asking subscribers to forward email information about your online resources.
 If you don’t have an e-newsletter with an e-marketing account, talk to us about setting one up for you.
 We make it easy!

 - Start with your “internal stakeholders.”
 Take advantage of the “viral” nature of the Internet by asking your internal stakeholders (people with a vested interest in your success) to pass on information about your online resources.
 For instance, an email from a respected leader in your organization can go out to employees, volunteers, the Board, and even your donors.
-You can express excitement to these stakeholders about your new e-newsletter for families and your online Community Programs directory.
+You can express excitement to these stakeholders about your new e-library for families and your online Community Programs directory.
 Ask them to forward the email announcement to friends and colleagues they think would find it useful.
 People dedicated to your mission will see the benefit of sharing your resources with their community

 - Put links on your company website.
-Link often to your e-newsletter.
+Link often to your e-library and e-newsletter.
 One benefit of such incoming links is that you will receive a higher “credibility score” from the search engines, giving you a lift in search engine results.

 - Put links in the signature of all employee emails.
 Imagine a link that says “Check out our resources for family caregivers“.
 Every time an employee corresponds with a client, a referrer, or any other professional or community member, they will promote your home health service via your free online offerings.